 8. To what extent are you collaboratively aligning the organization for peak performance, including short-, medium-, and long-term dimensions?

-9. To what extent have you personally been aiming for the three Es and modelling the five practices of triple crown leadership?
+9. To what extent have you personally been aiming for the three Es (excellent, ethical, and enduring) and modelling the five practices of triple crown leadership?

 10. Which leader or organization profiled in the book do you most identify with, and why?

 11. Which leader or organization profiled in the book is most inspirational to you?

 12. How has Triple Crown Leadership affected your ideas about or practices of leadership?